siddiqua14/Golang-Project/README.md

 - Delete: You can delete an image from the favorites by clicking the `×` button.

+## API Endpoints
+The application exposes the following routes.
+You can access these APIs on your local machine by visiting` http://localhost:8080`.

+1. GET `/`
+- Controller Method: `GetCatImage`
+- Description: Displays a random cat image on the homepage.
+2. GET `/api/catimage`
+- Controller Method: `GetCatImagesAPI`
+- Description: Fetches a random cat image via the API.
+This endpoint returns the image URL in JSON format.
+3. GET `/votes`
+- Controller Method: `GetVotes`
+- Description: Retrieves all the votes that have been cast for cat images.
+4. GET `/api/breeds`
+- Controller Method: `GetBreeds`
+- Description: Fetches a list of all cat breeds from the API.
+5. GET `/getFavorites`
+- Controller Method: `GetFavorites`
+- Description: Retrieves a list of all cat images marked as favorites.
+You can test these routes by running the application locally.
+Ensure that the app is running on `http://localhost:8080` and use tools like Postman or cURL to make requests to the API endpoints.
 ## Unit Testing

 This project includes unit tests to ensure code reliability.